faskai/amethyst/README.md

 You can also import resources (tools and agents) from other repositories (packages).
 Think of this as defining a `package.json` file in JS/TS.
 Amethyst will provide a package manager like `npm` or `pip`.

 When writing a class (.amt) you can import these resources:
-* [No code] Both consumers and devs can use the GUI IDE to find and simply select the tools and agents they would like to add.
+* [No code] Both consumers and devs can use the GUI IDE to find and simply select the tools and agents they would like to add from a global repo.
 If connecting with an external app you'll have to provide OAuth permission (standard sign in flow).
 * [Low code] Devs can also import via code like `use company_name/package_name` and set the API keys in `.env`.

 These imported resources may run locally or remotely (using **MCP** and **A2A** protocols).